patrick-kidger/equinox/docs/pattern.md

 # The abstract/final pattern

 The following is a useful design pattern.
 It's not mandatory, but it does come recommended, as it's designed to produce very readable code.
-This is also the pattern used throughout the Equinox ecosystem -- [Lineax](https://github.com/google/lineax), [Diffrax](https://github.com/patrick-kidger/diffrax) etc. (And most of `equinox.nn` -- although not all of it, for backward compatibility reasons!)
+This is the pattern used throughout the Equinox ecosystem – [Lineax](https://github.com/google/lineax), [Diffrax](https://github.com/patrick-kidger/diffrax), `equinox.nn`, etc.

+_This page is primarily a description of how this pattern can be used with Equinox Modules.
+However it can also be used as inspiration for non-Equinox use-cases as well!_

 !!!
 Tip "The abstract/final design pattern"